uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 `users_policy` this is the name of the policy that allows access to the user.yaml file mentioned in part two.
 This variable value should always be the same as the above one, but it might differ in very specific cases.

-`instance_type` default set to t2.medium.
+`instance_type` default set to t3.xlarge.
 Change if necessary.

 `ec2_keyname` an existing Key Pair in EC2 for the workers for deployment.
 More keys can be added automatically if you specify them in $HOME/cloud-automation/files/authorized_keys/ops_team.

+**NOTE:** If the following variables are not in the file, just add the along with their values.

 `peering_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.

+`csoc_managed` same as in part 2, if you want it attahed to a csoc account.
+Default is yes.

+`peering_vpc_id` basically the vpc_id of the VM where you are running gen3.
+Pretty much the same as `csoc_vpc_id` for part two.

 4. Create a terraform plan